willbaskett/grokking_in_both_directions/README.md

-# Grokking experiments done with Random order AutoRegressive (ROAR) models on Sum Equalities
+# Grokking experiments done with Random Order AutoRegressive (ROAR) models on Sum Equalities

 Data is valuable and finite.
 How much performance is lost when you only train right-to-left in your autoregressive models?